rusuot/industrial_project/README.md

 # Important
-Code presented in this repo works, is running without any issue.
+Code presented in this repo works, is running without any issue. (don't forget to update creds.json file with your Firebase DB details)
 However, I have found some very interesting automatic tools, I will let below the links, they are only for infor for any further projects:
 -->https://medium.com/@xathis/import-json-into-firebase-firestore-without-code-9084e919f54a
 -->https://www.firefoo.app/

+This GitHub is inspired (check youtube videos provided in this ReadMe file)